Passport: Criteria for issuance

 Each country sets its own conditions for the issue of passports.
 Under the law of most countries, passports are government property, and may be limited or revoked at any time, usually on specified grounds, and possibly subject to judicial review.
 In many countries, surrender of one's passport is a condition of granting bail in lieu of imprisonment for a pending criminal trial due to the risk of the person leaving the country.
 When passport holders apply for a new passport (commonly, due to expiration of the previous passport, insufficient validity for entry to some countries or lack of blank pages), they may be required to surrender the old passport for invalidation.
 In some circumstances an expired passport is not required to be surrendered or invalidated (for example, if it contains an unexpired visa).

 Requirements for passport applicants vary significantly from country to country, with some states imposing stricter measures than others.
 For example, Pakistan requires applicants to be interviewed before a Pakistani passport will be granted.
 When applying for a passport or a national ID card, all Pakistanis are required to sign an oath declaring Mirza Ghulam Ahmad to be an impostor prophet and all Ahmadis to be non-Muslims.
 In contrast, individuals holding British National (Overseas) status are legally entitled to hold a passport in that capacity.

 Countries with conscription or national service requirements may impose restrictions on passport applicants who have not yet completed their military obligations.
 For example, in Finland, male citizens aged 18–30 years must prove that they have completed, or are exempt from, their obligatory military service to be granted an unrestricted passport; otherwise a passport is issued valid only until the end of their 28th year, to ensure that they return to carry out military service.
 Other countries with obligatory military service, such as South Korea and Syria, have similar requirements, e.g. South Korean passport and Syrian passport.

 Validity

 Passports have a limited validity, usually between 5 and 10 years.
 Many countries require passports to be valid for a minimum of six months beyond the planned date of departure, as well as having at least two to four blank pages.
 It is recommended that a passport be valid for at least six months from the departure date as many airlines deny boarding to passengers whose passport has a shorter expiry date, even if the destination country does not have such a requirement for incoming visitors.

+There is an increasing trend for adult passports to be valid for ten years, such as a United Kingdom passport, United States Passport, New Zealand Passport (after 30 November 2015) or Australian passport.

+Some countries issue passports that are valid for longer than 10 years, which the ICAO does not recommend due to their security concerns.
+Some countries, including all member states of the European Union, do not accept passports older than 10 years.